No commission • No endorsements • Based on owner experiences • Since 2008 • More

 When collecting owner experience data from a retailer's website, such as Amazon, "verified reviews" are the only type of review from which data is gathered.

 We do not evaluate all pillows available on the market.
-We evaluate only those that rate highest in owner satisfaction (usually a rating above 83%) based on a significant sample size.
-Pillows that do not meet this criteria do not appear in our research findings, and owner data on such pillows is not including in our ratings.
+We evaluate only those that rate highest in owner satisfaction (usually a rating above 81%) based on a significant sample.
+Pillows that do not meet this criteria do not appear in our research findings, and owner data on such pillows is not including in our aggregate ratings.

-Our pillow ratings are current.
 The date near the top of the page shows when the page was updated based on the latest owner experience data and product information.
-Know, however, that even the most recently updated page is not guaranteed to provide real-time information including current prices or availability.
+But even the most recently updated page is not guaranteed to provide real-time information including current prices or availability.

-Given that our pillow ratings are almost entirely based on multiple online public sources, the truthfulness of our findings can be independently verified by anyone, given that they are willing to invest enough time and effort.
+Given that our pillow ratings are almost entirely based on multiple online public sources, the truthfulness of our findings can be independently verified by anyone.